 FODMAP foods include wheat, legume, milk, yogurt, and certain fruits and veggies (like blackberries and lychee).

-When it comes to bloat, the best road to relief lies in determining the root cause of the problem, which could range from a food allergy to excess gas or bacteria in the gut.
+Bloating happens to everyone.
+And while it's not something you need to get rid of, if it's causing you discomfort there are ways to find relief.
+Try determining the root cause of the problem, which could range from a food allergy to excess gas or bacteria in the gut.
 Certain chronic bloat issues won't respond to changes in diet at all, notes Freuman.
 "If your bloating is caused by swallowed air, there's no food you can eat to remedy it, and no foods to avoid that will prevent it," she says.
-"In general, when you're bloated, there's very little you can eat that will make it go away ... with the possible exception of ginger, fennel, or mint teas for a small subset of bloats.
+"In general, when you're bloated, there's very little you can eat that will make it go away... with the possible exception of ginger, fennel, or mint teas for a small subset of bloats.
 More often than not, it's not eating for a while that makes the bloating go away."